-Option 1: Use Your Browser
+Option 1: Use Microsoft Office Online in a Browser

 It might not be the full Microsoft Office, but what is made available via your browser is certainly good enough for a big chunk of office-based tasks.
-Word, Excel, PowerPoint and Outlook can all be accessed via your browser and Microsoft account.
+It’s an easy way to get started without paying for the full Microsoft Office suite.